Infant Respiratory Disorders- Overview and Practice Questions Vector

 47. What will the chest x-ray show for transient tachypnea of the newborn?

-Pulmonary vascular congestion, perihilar streaking, hyperinflation, and flat diaphragms.
+A chest x-ray in TTN typically shows pulmonary vascular congestion, perihilar streaking, hyperinflation, and flat diaphragms.

 48. What is the treatment for transient tachypnea of the newborn?